lanfis/IntelligentVehicle/README.md

 "git submodule update"

-Inside program si divided into 3 types : "package", "node" and "nodelet".
+Inside program is divided into 3 types : "package", "node" and "nodelet".

 "package" is put in the "ros_iv/src", and every directories is "node".
 Only algorithm or passive program is used nodelet which is writen as plugins in the directories where the "node" is.